 AXEventHandler → LayoutRefreshController.requestRelayout(.axWindowCreated) [STAGE 3]

-│ buildRelayoutEffectPlan (async, under withEngineBuildScope) → EffectPlan
+│ buildRelayoutEffectPlan (inside a withBatchedLayoutBuild commit) → EffectPlan

 v